microsoft/coyote/docs/_learn/tutorials/hello-world-tasks.md

 ```

 Although this is one of the simplest Async Tasks programs, you may need to perform many executions
 before getting this exception.
-Even in this simplest example, reproducing the bug may take you
+Even in this simplest example, reproducing the bug may take you a
-considerable, significant amount of time.
+significant amount of time.

-**Here is where Coyote really shines**:
+**Here is where Coyote really shines**.

-The second way to reproduce the bug is to run the code under `coyote test`
+The second way to reproduce the bug is to run the code under `coyote test`.
 From the command line you enter:

 ```
 coyote test .\bin\net47\HelloWorldTasks.exe --iterations 30
 ```

-And in just 3 seconds `coyote test` has found the bug in this simple program&mdash;something that
-would take many minutes if testing manually.
-So, even in this simple case Coyote finds the bug tens
-or even hundreds of times quicker.
-But when using Coyote for testing much more complex, real-world
-systems the time savings can be even more impressive!
-This will give you the possibility to find out
-and fix even the trickiest and almost impossible to reproduce concurrency bugs **before pushing to
-production** such a system:
+You will see output like this:

 ```
 C:\git\CoyoteSamples>coyote test .\bin\net47\HelloWorldTasks.exe --iterations 30
 .
-Testing .\bin\net47\HelloWorldTasks.exe
+Testing bin\net46\HelloWorldTasks.exe
-Starting TestingProcessScheduler in process 29056
+Starting TestingProcessScheduler in process 36352
 ...
 Created '1' testing task.
 ...
-Task 0 is using 'Random' strategy (seed:476).
+Task 0 is using 'random' strategy (seed:914718657).
 .....
 Iteration #1
 .....
 Iteration #2
 .....
 Iteration #3